-It’s not that coding, hacking needs workarounds and concepts.
-So, I started to support some people, which are today co-founders, like me, of Bitcoin.
-Around the time Satoshi Nakamoto appeared and finally brought the breakthrough in security and made the system unhackable by mathematical logic.
+It’s not that coding; hacking needs workarounds and concepts.
+So, I started to support some people, including co-founders, like me, of Bitcoin.
+Around the time Satoshi Nakamoto appeared, and finally brought the breakthrough in security and made the system unhackable by mathematical logic.

 Marco: Can you share the funniest or most interesting story that occurred to you in the course of your career?

-I was actually in New Delhi, India, when I found out how Bitcoin can help when you struggle in life, somewhere far from home.
+I was in New Delhi, India, when I found out how Bitcoin can help when you struggle in life, somewhere far from home.
 My credit card did not work because sometimes the machines could not accept Debit Cards from Europe.
-However, I just had 2 hours before leaving with the plane and I couldn’t afford to pay this 5-star hotel.
+However, I just had 2 hours before leaving with the plane, and I couldn’t afford to pay for this 5-star hotel.

 I reached out to my bank.
-The call agent center guy couldn’t help me because it was nighttime in Germany and I had to wait until his manager could make a decision the next day.
+The call agent center guy couldn’t help me because it was nighttime in Germany, and I had to wait until his manager could decide the next day.
 Then he ends the call with the words: “Sorry, but sometimes shit happens!”

 Marco: Are you working on any meaningful nonprofit or social impact projects?
 How have you used your success to bring goodness to the world?

 During my time working on Bitcoin, I was involved in a company selling telephone and internet contracts.
 I raised a call center and hired sales representatives.
 Through some fail interpretations, I killed this company and crashed it.

 As a result, I lost everything and lived on the street for one year, offering my computer skills as an exchange for money.
 It worked for me.
 I learned how to survive on the road.
 I saved the money I earned and was able to start my new life.